-Standard Courses

-Standard courses provide students with the opportunity for reading, critical thinking, discussion, analysis, and independent study.
+Standard Courses - Standard courses provide students with the opportunity for reading, critical thinking, discussion, analysis, and independent study.
 Students enrolled in this college preparatory sequence complete assignments with little assistance from the instructor, have demonstrated effective organizational skills, and have developed strategies to help them prepare for assessments and turn in quality work.

-Honors Courses

-Honors courses provide students with the opportunity for considerable intellectual challenge, particularly in the areas of conceptual and analytical reasoning, research, and independent study.
+Honors Courses - Honors courses provide students with the opportunity for considerable intellectual challenge, particularly in the areas of conceptual and analytical reasoning, research, and independent study.
 Students enrolled in honors courses have demonstrated superior work ethic and dedication to their studies.
 These students are innately curious, work independently, and seek out and initiate opportunities to expand their knowledge base.
 Students may be asked to complete additional assignments or extensive reading as part of the course.
 Content mastery may be assessed by qualitatively different tools or by common tools, which are held to a higher standard.
 Honors GPA weight is assigned to all honors courses and high school courses taken by middle school students.

-Advanced Placement Courses

-Advanced Placement courses, which are certified by the College Board, are courses that offer college-level curricula and examinations to high school students.
+Advanced Placement Courses -- Advanced Placement courses, which are certified by the College Board, are courses that offer college-level curricula and examinations to high school students.
 American colleges and universities often grant placement and/or course credit to students who obtain high scores on the examinations which are administered by the College Board and developed, published, and scored by the Educational Testing Company (ETS).
-Students may take the AP test for a course even if they are not enrolled in the course itself.